andreinitescu/AutoBinding/README.md

 The implementation is in the extension class in EasyBinding.Touch/Tools/AutoBinder.cs

+You can check the application output to see which auto bindings were created:

+	2014-08-05 15:18:33.411 EasyBindingTouch[1620:70b] mvx:Diagnostic:  0.20 Auto-bound btnLogin to LoginCommand
+	mvx:Diagnostic:  0.20 Auto-bound btnLogin to LoginCommand
+	2014-08-05 15:18:33.413 EasyBindingTouch[1620:70b] mvx:Diagnostic:  0.20 Auto-bound lblUsername to Username
+	mvx:Diagnostic:  0.20 Auto-bound lblUsername to Username
+	2014-08-05 15:18:33.423 EasyBindingTouch[1620:70b] mvx:Diagnostic:  0.21 Auto-bound txtUsername to Username
+	mvx:Diagnostic:  0.21 Auto-bound txtUsername to Username

-If you wish to have more control, you can auto bind a specific outlet
+If you wish to have more control, you can auto bind a specific outlet:

     public override void ViewDidLoad ()
     {
 		base.ViewDidLoad ();
 		this.AutoBind("btnLogin");
     }

 Under the hood